 Solution 2 – Install drivers for Generic USB Hub

 - Open Device Manager and locate Generic USB Hub.
-Right click it and choose Update Driver Software.
+Right click it and choose Update driver.

 - Choose Browse my computer for driver software.